la2050/challenge/_2021/connect/muralism.md

   training, Muralism has helped three artists secure additional employment in LA County.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '15' Describe how Los Angeles County will be different if your work is successful.: >- Each mural project is an opportunity to engage underrepresented young adults in the LA County workforce.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '15' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '250000' Describe how Los Angeles County will be different if your work is successful.: >- Each mural project is an opportunity to engage underrepresented young adults in the LA County workforce.
 Our initiative aims to increase disability